 Why am I here?
 Alive on this earth?
 It’s a question we all ask; rooted in our nature.
 We’re driven to find purpose and meaning, but what does this mean – for life to have meaning?

 If no one ever acknowledges my life, considers how I’ve lived or what I’ve done, I have no purpose.
-Having meaning implies being evaluated: judged.* But by whom?
+Having meaning implies being acknowledged, understood and evaluated: judged.* But by whom?